jangelsb/git-plus-alfred-workflow/readme.md

 ## 🛠️ Installation

 1. Download [the latest workflow](https://github.com/jangelsb/git-plus-alfred-workflow/releases) and import it into Alfred.
-2. Configure the paths in the workflow settings.
+2. Configure the paths in the workflow settings
 3. Enjoy & God bless

 ---